practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 $
 ```

-So, in directory (like in my system) _$HOME/scripts/Blaise_Pascal_Compiler/blaise-0.13.0/rtl_objects_ we should see many new object files:
+So, in directory (as in my system) _$HOME/scripts/Blaise_Pascal_Compiler/blaise-0.13.0/rtl_objects_ we should see many new object files:

 ```
 $ ls -1 $HOME/scripts/Blaise_Pascal_Compiler/blaise-0.13.0/rtl_objects/*.o